 This website is actually named because of my position in Calvinism.
 As I have an aversion to using a person’s name, I turn to “monergist” which translates to “one who believes in one work”.
 “Gratia” of course means grace so taken together we get: “one who believe in the one work of grace”.

 I came up with the title as historically there was another famous monergist who sparred with Saint Augustine and that would be Pelagius.
-In the case of Pelagius, he believe in the one work of man’s will.
+In the case of Pelagius, he believed in the one work of man’s will.
 Still a monergist but definitely not the same sort as myself.

 If you want more details about Calvinism, I’ve already written on the topic and you can check out the articles related here.